Pentecostal Christian Leadership

 6-Week Terms

-The 6-week courses happen twice per week for 3 hours each on Monday and Wednesday for 5 weeks.
-The 6th week is set aside for you to complete any assignment revisions to meet competency.
+Term courses run for 3 hours on Mondays and Wednesdays for 5 weeks.
+The 6th week is set aside for you to complete any revisions to assignments so you can meet competency.
+This style is great if you work and can be excused for a couple hours a day to study!

 4-Month Semesters

 Semester courses meet once per week over a 4-month semester (September-December or January-April).
-These courses run Mondays and Wednesdays in 3-hour blocks.
+These courses typically meet for a 3-hour block on Tuesdays, though we occasionally run weekly afternoon or evening courses in 3-hour blocks.

 Video on Demand

-If you can’t join a live class, many courses have lectures captured daily and uploaded to our video site.
+If you can’t join when a class is running live, many courses have lectures captured daily and uploaded to our video site.
 VOD students will engage with all of the recordings within specified time-frames to keep pace with the in-class students.
-Check with our registrar’s office if you see something you’d like to take!

 Online Video

-With Online Video, you don’t have set times to view lectures or attend class, although you do have deadlines for assignments and requirements to interact with other online students in the course.
+With Online Video, you don’t have set times to view lectures or attend class, although you do have deadlines for watching lectures and completing assignments, and requirements to interact with other online students in the course.
 These are offered on an as-requested basis and must be approved through the Registrar’s office.

 Directed Study

-If onsite, live stream, or recorded courses aren’t options for you, our faculty are often able to work with you to customize a course into a one-on-one learning experience.
-Often these opportunities come from direct conversation with the faculty, but you can also check for options with our registrar.
+If on-campus, livestream, or recorded courses aren’t options for you, faculty are often able to work with you to customize a course into a traditional, distance learning experience.
+Often these opportunities come from direct conversation with the faculty, but you can also check for options with our Registrar.